dkshsingh/Leetcode_DSA_solution/README.md

         return output

 ### 5. Best time to buy and sell stock
+     Example:
+     Input: prices = [7,1,5,3,6,4]
+     Output: 5
+     Explanation: Buy on day 2 (price = 1) and sell on day 5 (price = 6),   profit = 6-1 = 5.
+     Note that buying on day 2 and selling on day 1 is not allowed because  you must buy before you sell.

 #### Code:
      def maxProfit(self, prices: List[int]) -> int:
         n=len(prices)